Easy Homemade Salsa

 Instructions

-• Add the peeled half of one onion to the bowl of a food processor fitted with the steel blade attachment.
+- Cut the onion half into a couple large chunks and add it to the bowl of a food processor fitted with the steel blade attachment.

-• Add the garlic, can of whole tomatoes, diced Rotel tomatoes with green chiles, sugar, salt, and cumin to the food processor and pulse 5 - 7 more times or until the tomatoes have been chopped.
+- Add the garlic, can of whole tomatoes with their juices, diced Rotel tomatoes with green chiles, sugar, salt, and cumin to the food processor and pulse 5 - 7 more times or until the tomatoes have been chopped.

 Recipe Notes